Exposure from ultraviolet radiation frequently asked questions

 Are solariums safe?

 No. Sunbeds used in solariums, and sun tanning lamps are artificial tanning procedures said to offer an effective, quick and harmless alternative to natural sunlight.
-There is no such thing as a safe tan – whether from the sun or a solarium.
+There is no evidence to support that tanning in a solarium is safer than tanning in the sun.
+Both have been shown to increase adverse health risks.
 There is strong evidence that the UVR emitted by the lamps used in solariums damage the skin and increase the risk of developing skin cancer.
 Individuals with skin that does not tan and burns easily are most at risk of developing skin cancer later in life.

 People must also consider exposure of their eyes to UVR emitted from the lamps, which are in close proximity when lying on a sunbed.
 Permanent eye damage may result from long-term exposure to the UVR.

-It is illegal to operate commercial solarium units in most states and all territories of Australia as of 1 January 2015.
+It is illegal to operate commercial solarium units in all states and territories of Australia.

 Do artificial light sources used in the home emit UVR?

 Fluorescent and halogen lamps may emit small amounts UVR.
-However, research has shown that most do not pose a risk especially if they are fitted with a diffuser or filter that absorbs the UVR.
-Long-term exposure to unprotected fluorescent or halogen lamps used at close distances may increase UVR exposure.
+However, research has shown that most do not pose a risk, especially if they are fitted with a diffuser or filter that absorbs the UVR.

 Tungsten halogen lamps with incorporated reflectors are used extensively in area, display and home lighting.
 These lamps emit some UVR, which may be a hazard to the skin and eyes of people who remain in close proximity for long periods.
 In lighting applications where the lamps are close to people they should be fitted with a glass cover to block the UVR emissions.